meyerbw10/Find-My-Pets/README.md

 ## Project Description

 For our 2nd Project.
 My Team wanted to come up with and create a website that allows users to list lost and found Pets to try and Help pets find their owners.
+We wanted to work togeather to show our collaboration on what we've learned on connecting Front-End and Back-End Languages.
 My projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---